awwnonya/The-Voice/README.md

 Module        | Use
 :-------------: | :-------------:
-wikipedia     | Fetches the content of the query. pyttsx3       | Reads aloud the results fetched by `wikipedia`.
-              |  Also adjusts rate, volume, gender and length.
+wikipedia     | Fetches the content of the query. pyttsx3       | Reads aloud the results fetched by `wikipedia`. <br/>Also adjusts rate, volume, gender and length.

 ## Functionalities:
 - This project requires the installation of two modules at first - `wikipedia` and `pyttsx3`.
 You can install it by typing `pip install wikipedia` and `pip install pyttsx3` in command prompt.